shawfe/information-system/README.md

 # Information System for Learning JavaScript and TypeScript

 This repository contains the code and resources for my Master's thesis project, an Information System aimed at facilitating the learning process of JavaScript and TypeScript for students of the Department of Graphic Information Systems.
-This project was carried out over a span of 3 weeks.
+This project was carried out for 3 weeks.

 ## Table of Contents